luiscarlosjunior/luiscarlosjunior/README.md

 ### Hi there, I'm Luis Caparroz Santos 👋

 Ph.D. student and MSc in CS.
-Passionate about algorithms.
+Passionate about algorithms and research.
 Developer Project .Net at GFT Tech.

 - I’m currently learning more about metaheuristics and otimization problems.